-While it is crucial we gain an understanding of the negative impacts colonialism has had on both Indigenous-Australians and their land, Australians also need to allow for a positive space, one in which we can celebrate our unique Indigenous heritage.
+While it is crucial we gain an understanding of the negative impacts colonialism has had on both First-Australians and their land, non-Indigenous Australians also need to allow for a positive space, one in which we can celebrate our unique Indigenous heritage.
 With customs, philosophies and traditions going back 65,000 years, Aboriginal people have the oldest continuing culture in the world.
 That is pretty fricken amazing!

-Supporting Aboriginal art and business is just one of many ways non-Indigenous folk can be a good ally.
+Supporting First Nations art and business is just one of many ways non-Indigenous folk can be a good ally.
 But don’t let your journey stop there—there is so much still to do to help close the gap!
 If you’re feeling a bit overwhelmed, I found this website a great place to start: https://pathtoequality.com.au/

 And now, my list: